Slavery in the Byzantine Empire: Transition from slavery to serfdom

 It is probable that ordinary labour in towns was conducted on a system like that introduced by Diocletian, whereby the labourer was bound to pursue a hereditary calling, but received wages and provided his own keep.
 This is the system indicated in the tenth-century "Book of the Prefect".
 The "Farmer's Law" of the seventh and eighth centuries shows the free "colonus" working in his village, and the slave working on the large landed proprietor's estate, but both classes tended to fall into the condition of serfs tied to the soil.
 Thus the Byzantine Empire marks an important transitional period from slavery to free labour.

-Slavery was morally condemned in the rhetoric of the Byzantine Orthodox church as a product of the greed of man, but the slavery was never outright outlawed, so remained technically legal.
-However, slavery gradually diminished and transitioned in to serfdom; reaching its maximum in the 10th-century, slavery had become a minor urban phenomena by the 13th century.
+Slavery was morally condemned in the rhetoric of the Byzantine Orthodox church as a product of the greed of man, but the slavery was never outright outlawed, so it remained technically legal.
+However, slavery gradually diminished and transitioned in to serfdom; reaching its maximum in the 10th-century, slavery had become a minor urban phenomenon by the 13th century.

 Emperor Justinian I (r.
 527–565) undertook a major revision and codification of ancient Roman law, including law on slavery.
 He acknowledged that slavery was an unnatural state of human existence and not a feature of natural law.
 The Justinian law retained the principle that a slave was an item of property, but it did not state that a slave was devoid of personality.
 He removed some earlier harsh slave laws.
 For example, he gave to the slaves the right to plead directly and personally for their freedom, and he declared that the master killing his slave commits a murder.
+Additionally, Justinian legislated that freed slaves were to be given Roman citizenship.

-Initially, a major use for slave labor were the large agricultural estates, where the landowers could own thousands of slaves; but this form of slavery were gradually replaced by serfdom during the centuries, which eventually made slavery in the Byzantine Empire to become a minor urban phenomena.
+Initially, a major use for slave labor was on large agricultural estates, where the landowners could own thousands of slaves; but this form of slavery was gradually replaced by serfdom, contributing to Byzantine slavery's relegation to a minor urban phenomenom.

 Many slaves were supplied as non-Christian war captives, and slavery in the Byzantine Empire reached its maximum during the Balkan war campaigns of the 10th century.

-After the Byzantine warfare on Pagan Balkans was ended after the 10th century, slavery in the Byzantine Empare gradually diminished the following centuries.
+When Byzantine warfare against the Pagan Balkans ended after the 10th century, slavery gradually diminished in the following centuries.
 A small number of slaves for urban domestic slavery was, however, still imported in the 13th century.